-Utility is the name given to services such as electricity, gas, and water.
+Utilities refer to electricity, gas, and water.
 Some rental prices include the cost of utilities, some do not.
 If utility costs are not included in the rent, the tenant is expected to arrange and pay for utility services directly with the utility companies.

 If rent does not include the cost of utilities, you will be responsible for arranging your utility services.
 Ask your landlord or leasing agency for a list of utility companies for the area where you are renting.
-If you need further assistance, contact the International Student Services Office at C-N.